 This idea of perfection, as we know, is impossible to achieve.
 So, if educators can strive to teach students to work hard for shorter amounts of time, rather than perfectly learning a concept in one night, students will be more resilient and accepting of failure in life.

-In addition, as adults, we are constantly trying to find our sense of play again and searching for moments of rest.
+We all need a true, unwinding rest sometimes.
+As adults, we are constantly trying to find our sense of play again and searching for moments of rest.
 Many of us spend free time reading self-help books and listening to inspirational TED talks, knowing that we have lost some sense of ourselves by focusing only on work.

 American society especially encourages us to be forever busy, working as hard as we can until we reach our goals.

-Perhaps we can even cultivate an understanding of the importance of play and rest, building these concepts into educational homework plans, before these students become another generation of overworked adults.
+Perhaps we can even cultivate an understanding of the importance of play and rest, building these concepts into educational homework plans before these students become another generation of overworked adults.

 Finally, by avoiding too much homework than is necessary, educators will help students also avoid academic burnout too early.